twincharged/atomic_arrays/README.md

 end
 ```

-This will give you a couple of instance methods used in updating and getting arrays.
-The first argument of each method is the targeted array attribute/column and the second is the value/values.
+This will give you a couple of instance methods used in updating and relating arrays.
+The first argument of each method is the targeted array column and the second is the value/values.

 ### atomic_append(arraycolumn, value)
 atomic_append will take a single value to append it on to the end of the specified PG array.
 Example: